lh3/bwa/README-alt.md

 ### More on HLA typing

-It is [well known][hlalink] that HLA genes are associated with many autoimmune diseases as well as some others not directly related to the immune system.
+It is [well known][hlalink] that HLA genes are associated with many autoimmunity infectious diseases and drug responses.
 However, many HLA alleles are highly diverged from the reference genome.
 If we map whole-genome shotgun (WGS) reads to the reference only, many allele-informative will get lost.
 As a result, the vast majority of WGS projects have ignored these important genes.

 We recommend to include the genomic regions of classical HLA genes in the BWA index.
 This way we will be able to get a more complete collection of reads